wu-hongjun/Hackintosh-Aero-15W/README.md

 ### Announcements
 * Links below in the *Quick Link* section will navigate you to different macOS versions.
 * If you cannot mount EFI via [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/), then here is a *[Guide for mounting EFI using TERMINAL](https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/Mount%20EFI%20on%20macOS.MD).*
-* macOS 10.14 Mojave is coming soon!
-The official release is this fall.
-Super excited!
-Can't wait to see it happen!
-* Therefore, it is unlikely that I will support macOS 10.13.6.
-Instead, I will add macOS 10.14 Mojave support in the future.
 * AppleALC is becoming problemsome and periodically not working, so I replaced with the newest VoodooHDA 2.9.1.
 * Therefore, the speaker is not working but at least the headphone jack works.
 * Please tell me if you solved this problem!